7 Fears of Living Paycheck to Paycheck (And How to Break the Cycle)

 Solution:

-6. Fear of Homelessness or Collapse
+6. Fear of Total Collapse

 Solution: